git-pull/tao-of-tmux/manuscript/05-session.md

 You'll always be attached to a session when you're using a client in tmux.

-One way that may help is to think of sessions as workspaces designed to help organize a sets of windows.
+One way that may help is to think of sessions as workspaces designed to help organize a set of windows.
 Its analogous to [virtual desktop](https://en.wikipedia.org/wiki/Virtual_desktop) spaces in GUI computing.

 In the next chapter we will go into *windows*, which like sessions, are also